 We do not have any finance leases.
 Operating leases are recorded in our Condensed Consolidated Balance Sheets.
 Right-of-use assets and lease liabilities are measured at the lease commencement date based on the present value of the fixed minimum remaining lease payments over the lease term, determined using the discount rate for the lease at the commencement date.
 Because the rate implicit in our leases is not readily determinable, we use our incremental borrowing rate as the discount rate, which approximates the interest rate at which we could borrow on a collateralized basis with similar terms and payments and in similar economic environments.
 Some leases include options to extend or options to terminate the lease prior to the stated lease expiration.
 Optional periods to extend a lease, including by not exercising a termination option, are included in the lease term when it is reasonably certain that the option will be exercised (or not exercised in the case of termination options).
 Operating lease expense is recognized on a straight-line basis over the lease term.
-We account for lease and non-lease having an original lease term lease term.
-We account for lease explane components, principally common area maintenance for our facilities leases, as a single lease component.
-Short term leases, defined as leases having an original lease term less than or equal to one year, are excluded from our right-of-use assets and liabilities.
+We account for lease and non-lease having an original lease term lease term are excluded from our right-of-use assets and liabilities.